CRAIG GABLE

 Why Use a Reference Book?

 Reference books are designed to provide you with an introduction to a given topic.
 In other words, they serve as a starting point for students who don't already possess a foundational knowledge of that topic.
-Though reference books don't necessarily get get cited in research papers, they certainly can play an important role in helping you early on in your research process.
+Though reference books don't necessarily get cited in research papers, they certainly can play an important role in helping you early on in your research process.

 ![]() |